Jarzcode/last-reservation/README.md

 Last Reservation is an API designed to manage reservations for multiple restaurants.
 It is built with scalability in mind, following DDD and Hexagonal Architecture principles, leveraging event-driven architecture and asynchronous processing to handle high loads efficiently.

+## Note
+This is not a fully functional application.
+It is a demo project to show how the API would work in a real-world scenario.
+Next steps to make it a fully functional application:
+- Add the Docker containers for the RabbitMQ, for the cronjob that sends the email notifications, for the Nginx server and PHP, and for the MySQL database.
+- Use the ORM to interact with the database.
+- Configure the command and query buses.
+- Send real emails instead of using a log file.

 ## Features

 - **Multi-Restaurant Support**: Manage reservations for multiple restaurants within a single system.